 information is discovered and conclusions are drawn that might then be applied to the whole population.

-were estimating.
+you were estimating.
 What if you knew the jar of beans held one liter (1000 mL)?
-If you knew that 30 beans would fit in a 100-milliliter jar, how many beans would you estimate to be
+If you knew that 30 beans would fit in a 100-milliliter jar, how many beans would you estimate

-in the one-liter jar?
+to be in the one-liter jar?
 If you said about 300 beans, your estimate would be close to the actual number of beans.
-Can you estimate how many jelly beans are on the cookie sheet in Figure 27?
+Can you estimate how many jelly beans are on the cookie sheet

-actual number of organisms in a small sample and then estimate the number of organisms in a larger area.
-For example, if a scientist wanted to count the number of bacterial colonies
+count the actual number of organisms in a small sample and then estimate the number of organisms in a larger area.
+For example, if a scientist wanted to count the number of bacterial

-in a petri dish, a microscope could be used to count the number of organisms in a one-square-centimeter sample.
-To determine the total population of the culture, the number of
+colonies in a petri dish, a microscope could be used to count the number of organisms in a one-square-centimeter sample.
+To determine the total population of the culture, the number